 If you find yourself in the United Arab Emirates then a visit to Abu Dhabi’s Grand Mosque – Sheikh Zayed is a must because it’s certainly the Grandest Mosque I’ve ever seen and to be honest it’s worth planning a trip to the UAE just to see it!
-I visited the Sheikh Zayed mosque in November 2015 whilst I was in Dubai so here are 9 tips and pieces of information to help you plan your visit and know what to expect when you arrive.
+I visited the Sheikh Zayed Mosque whilst I was in Dubai so here are 9 tips and pieces of information to help you plan your visit and know what to expect when you arrive.

 1. GETTING TO SHEIKH ZAYED GRAND MOSQUE